 - clear at least ten feet of the area around your campfire of any inflammable debris, including your belongings.

 There’s no doubt that smokeless fires are definitely the way to go when it comes to minimizing our impact on the environment.
 They do take a bit more time and preparation to get going, but they’re definitely worth it, especially with how much more heat you get from all your work.
+If you’re camping with your little one, check out our safety tips when camping with infants for reference.

 In the end, the choice is up to you on how you want to create and maintain your main source of heat and light at night, but being aware of the possibilities and benefits of a smokeless fire should make them a no-brainer.
 Are there any other smokeless methods or tips that we didn’t discuss in this article?
 Please leave comments, and we may even add them to a future article!